KrailOrg/krail/docs/tutorial01.md

 ```
     cd /home/david/git
 ```
-Create a directory for your project (called "tutorial" in this case), and initialise it for git.
+Create a directory for your project (called "**krail-tutorial**" in this case), and initialise it for git.
 ```
-    mkdir tutorial
+    mkdir krail-tutorial
-    cd tutorial
+    cd krail-tutorial
     git init
     gedit build.gradle
 ```